April 1941 was a dire time for Ava Hegedish.

 After the war, too, Ava also realized that she would never belong in Communist-era Yugoslavia.
 In 1949 she abandoned a career in art, broke off a two-year relationship with a lover, signed over whatever the deeds to the two houses she owned and moved with her mother to Israel.

 Ava tells the story of her family, her survival and her depature to Israel in Soundless Roar: Stories, Poems and Drawings, a fascinating and gripping book that haunts, challenges and inspires.

 Full disclosure: Ava is a cherished family friend.

-Ava roughly tells her story in chronological order through the stories, which tell of her being her Grandfather’s “bundle of morning joy,” taking the reader through her years in hiding and ending with her 1949 departure for Israel.
+Ava tells her story roughly in chronological order through the tales, which tell of her being her Grandfather’s “bundle of morning joy,” taking the reader through her years in hiding and ending with her 1949 departure for Israel.

-But Soundless Roar is much more of a multi-layered and interconnected set of expressions than a simple recouting of her wartime experience, as valuable as those accounts are from any genocide survivor.
+But Soundless Roar is much more of a multi-layered and interconnected set of expressions than a simple recouting of her wartime experience, as valuable as those accounts from any genocide survivor are.

 The stories are filled with intimacy formed of alienation, with animals being better and closer companions than humans, with the aching longings of an unlived adolescence and with the haunting memories that Ava has continued to grapple with in the more than 60 years since the war ended.

 At the end of the story “Trapped,” for instance, Ava writes about the combination of fragmentary memory and moments of insight that has been her condition since the war:

 “One feels as though one is hanging in the air, while elements around us in turmoil.
 At those times I would identify with bats, who try to survive in the invisible existence of darkness, hiding and silent.
 The Nazi era killed 6 million people.
 It maimed us survivors for life.”